 5. Tea Tree Oil

 A 2000 study conducted in Germany found that tea tree oil exhibits antimicrobial activity against a wide range of bacteria, yeasts and fungi.
-These microbes lead to inflammation and force our immune system to work on overdrive.
-(10)
+These microbes lead to inflammation and force the immune system to work on overdrive.

 Remedy: Use tea tree oil on skin rashes and hives or as a household cleaner.
-When using tea tree topically, add 2–3 drops to a clean cotton ball and gently apply to the area of concern.
+When using tea tree topically, add two to three drops to a clean cotton ball, and gently apply to the area of concern.
 For people with sensitive skin, dilute tea tree with a carrier oil first, like coconut or jojoba oil.

 How to Use Essential Oils for Allergies

-Food Allergies — Take 1–2 drops of lemon or peppermint oil internally to relieve the symptoms of a food allergy.
-This will help to detoxify the body and eliminate the allergens through sweat or urination.
+- Food Allergies — Take one to two drops of lemon or peppermint oil internally to relieve the symptoms of a food allergy.
+This will help detoxify the body and eliminate the allergens through sweat or urination.

-Skin Rash & Hives — Use tea tree or basil oil topically to treat skin rashes and hives.
-Add 2–3 drops to a cotton ball and apply to the affected area.
-Layering oils over the liver area is another way to treat skin irritations because it helps the liver to flush out toxins that burden the skin.
-Dilute 3–4 drops of tea tree oil with coconut oil and rub it into the liver area.
+- Skin Rash and Hives — Use tea tree or basil oil topically to treat skin rashes and hives.
+Add two to three drops to a cotton ball, and apply to the affected area.
+Layering oils over the liver area is another way to treat skin irritations because it helps the liver flush out toxins that burden the skin.
+Dilute three to four drops of tea tree oil with coconut oil, and rub it into the liver area.

-Seasonal Allergies — Disinfect your home with lemon and tea tree oil; this will eliminate triggers and cleanse the air and your furniture.
+- Seasonal Allergies — Disinfect your home with lemon and tea tree oil.
+This will help eliminate triggers and cleanse the air and your furniture.
 Add 40 drops of lemon oil and 20 drops of tea tree oil to a 16-ounce spray bottle.
-Fill the bottle with pure water and a little bit of white vinegar and spray the mixture on any area in your home.
+Fill the bottle with pure water and a little bit of white vinegar, and spray the mixture on any area in your home.

-To reduce respiratory issues associated with seasonal allergies, try my Homemade Vapor Rub; it delivers a soothing feeling that will open up the airways and make it easier to breathe.
+- Respiratory Issues Associated with Seasonal Allergies — Try my Homemade Vapor Rub.
+It delivers a soothing feeling that will open up the airways and make it easier to breathe.

-Allergy Blend — Combine 2–3 drops of peppermint, eucalyptus and lavender oil with one teaspoon of coconut oil and massage the mixture into the temples, behind the ears and into the bottoms of the feet.
+- Allergy Blend — Combine two to three drops of peppermint, eucalyptus and lavender oil with one teaspoon of coconut oil, and massage the mixture into the temples, behind the ears and into the bottoms of the feet.

 Possible Side Effects

-When using essential oils internally, a little goes a long way.
-Only consume 1–2 drops a day for one month.
-Then take a two-week break and start the treatment again.
+When using essential oils for allergies internally, a little goes a long way.
+Only consume one to two drops a day for one month.
+Then take a two-week break, and start the treatment again.